esalogic/tenant/README.md

 ## Contributing

-This work is a mod of [Dynamic DataSource Routing](https://github.com/apache/tomee/tree/master/examples/dynamic-datasource-routing) to fit with multi-tenant architecture.
+This work is an implementation of [Dynamic DataSource Routing](https://github.com/apache/tomee/tree/master/examples/dynamic-datasource-routing) to fit with multi-tenant architecture.

 ## Authors

 * **Umberto Carrara** - [Esalogic](http://esalogic.it/)
-* **Vincenzo Ciaralli** - GhostWriter
+* **Vincenzo Ciaralli** - ghostwriter